zmitchell/rbr2019-proposal/proposal.md

 From there I would say something like "all of this could have been prevented if `_____`".

+### Draft
+You've just written some tests.
+You think you've done a good job handling anything a user could throw at you.
+Your hubris will be your downfall.
+The Eldritch horrors of a mangled Unicode string are wreaking havoc on your `_____` as a Service app, and Amazon has just informed customers that the us-east-1 datacenter has been swallowed by a portal to the abyssal plane.

+Scarred by this experience, you set out to hone your testing skills.
+You hear whispers that academics have used metamorphic testing to find bugs in the Spotify and YouTube APIs.
+You wonder whether this is a power than can be learned.

+`Still need to include something about the metamorphic testing utility I'm writing.`

+`Still need to include something about property based testing and how I've used it.`

 ## Notes for reviewers (additional info about what you might cover)
+I haven't actually written the metamorphic testing utility mentioned in the abstract, but it's very simple and won't take much time at all (a few days).

 ## Who's your ideal audience?
 Everyone!
 You all write tests, right?
 RIGHT?
 You're also the ideal attendee if you're exceedingly lazy.